-Full-time applicants apply through UCAS (course code: FD CN6F (FdSc/FBMC).
-For Part-time applicants please contact the Admissions Office (01905 855111) at the University of Worcester.
+Full-time applicants apply through UCAS (FD CN6F - FdSc/FBMC) Part-time applicants apply directly to University of Worcester (UW)

 Admissions/selection criteria

 Prospective students should apply through UCAS and all applications will be considered by the Course Manager.
 All successful applicants will be required to attend an interview at the Centre of Sporting Excellence Campus at the College.
 The decision to offer a place will be based on a candidate's ability to demonstrate enthusiasm for the subject, commitment to study and the academic capability to succeed on the Course.